 The 21st Century Fox deal comes at an interesting time for Disney.
-As most readers will probably be aware the company recently launched its much anticipated streaming service, Disney+.
+As most readers will probably be aware, the company recently launched its much anticipated streaming service, Disney+.
 That now sits alongside existing direct-to-consumer products such as ESPN+ and Hulu.

-For instance, by the end of fiscal 2024 the company expects somewhere in the region of sixty to ninety million global Disney+ subscribers.
+In all honesty streaming could present something of a double-edged sword for the company.
+On the plus side, it has two potential things going for it.
+Firstly, it obviously represents a new revenue stream in its own right.
+The company expects somewhere in the region of sixty to ninety million global Disney+ subscribers by the end of fiscal 2024.
 Assuming they each pay the full $6.99/month subscription price (too optimistic but let’s go with it for the sake of simplicity), that creates a revenue stream worth several billion dollars a year at the low end.
-Even after subtracting expenses that should result in a profitable new business line for Disney.
+That should result in a profitable new business line for Disney, even after subtracting expenses.

+Similarly, the money that Netflix and other third-party services pay to license content will also gradually disappear as Disney takes its content to Disney+.
+Bear in mind this is a multi-billion dollar revenue stream for the company, and at a 100% gross margin to boot.
 Second, it will obviously take a few years for Disney+ to reach its subscriber targets.
 In the meantime it loses money for Disney on a standalone basis.
-Alongside losses from the other streaming ventures – i.e. ESPN+ and Hulu – the hit could be worth a few billion dollars per year.
+Alongside losses from the other streaming ventures like ESPN+ and Hulu, the hit could be worth a few billion dollars per year.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!